-MA 211, MA 211A Fundamentals of Elementary Mathematics I
+MA 211/ MA 211A Fundamentals of Elementary Mathematics I

 A course for prospective elementary and middle school teachers with a focus on problem solving.
 Topics include the development of number systems, from whole numbers to real numbers.
 Prerequisites: MA 95 or two years of algebra in high school or three years of integrated math in high school and a grade of A or B in the last math class taken.
-(MA 211 Alternate years, 2022-2023)

-MA 212, MA 212A Fundamentals of Elementary Mathematics II
+MA 212/ MA 212A Fundamentals of Elementary Mathematics II

-A course for prospective elementary and middle school teachers with a focus on problem solving.
+Spring- Odd Years/ PGS A course for prospective elementary and middle school teachers with a focus on problem solving.
 Topics include geometry, measurement, statistics, and probability.
 Prerequisites: MA 95 or two years of algebra in high school or three years of integrated math in high school and a grade of A or B in the last math class taken.
-(MA 212 Alternate years, 2022-2023)

-MA 242 Introduction to Statistics 3 credits
+Introduction to Statistics MA 242